Ryzeson/Running-App/Documentation/project_summary.md

 Inside the folder `learning_examples` are some files that explore what Promises are, how the resolve / reject functionality works, and how promises differ from async/await.
 I needed to create these examples to really understand for myself how these concepts work and clear up some misconceptions I had.
 Hopefully these can help you too, if you are also confused like I was!

-Additionally, taking methods that I wrote promises, and rewriting them using the async/await really helped with understanding the differences.
+Additionally, taking methods that I wrote with promises, and rewriting them using the async/await really helped with understanding the differences.
 By doing this, I finally understood the true power and usefulness of async/await.

 # Node + Express
 Express makes it very easy to set up the various routes needed for the node server.
 The biggest initial challenges working with node and express were understanding what data is actually being sent in the request and response variables, why this is a callback, and middleware.